RamboProg/Regression-Project/README.md

 ## Installation

 1. Clone this repository.
-2. Import the required packages
+2. Install the required packages using `pip install -r requirements.txt`

 ## Usage